Data-Robusta/data-robusta/presentation_notes.md

  Slide: Prophet

+Hi I'm Sam.
+We acquired data from FEDECAFE and NOAA, used time series modeling to fill in missing data, and modeled price predictions.

-The Data Robusta team set out to see if we could develop a model for predicting Colombian wholesale coffee prices.
-Our initial hypothesis was that temperature and more volatile precipitation would be strong drivers of coffee price.
+The Data Robusta team wanted to see if we could develop a model for predicting Colombian wholesale coffee prices in 2018 dollars per pound.
+Our initial hypothesis was that temperature and more volatile precipitation are strong drivers of coffee price.
 So does weather predict price?
 Like any good data scientist will tell you...it depends.

-slide: Just price over time

-At first we tried several models using price, temperature, precipitation, and production quantities to predict price.
-We found that Colombian weather was a very poor predictor of their coffee price.
+We initially tried models using most of our available features: price, temperature, precipitation, and production quantities to predict price.
+We used Prophet, a time-series modeling library developed by Facebook, to create these models.
+Prophet models create three functions: an overall trend, seasonal trends, and holiday trends.
+These come together to predict the overall pattern of temporal data.

+Slide: Price over time and baseline model

+Initially, climate data appeared to worsen our models; our best early model only used prior prices and production quantities.
 We experimented with various transformations of weather data, including date-shifting and weighting them by regional production quantities.
+While these changes did not result in better predictions than the models that excluded weather data, they did provide key insight for later models.

-While neither of those ideas panned out directly (fix wording), the latter did inform some improvements in our model.
-Since we only had a regional breakdown of coffee production back to 2002, that model appeared to greatly improve our predictions, but we quickly realized this was due to limiting the time period, not the new aggregate weather variables.
+We only had regional production data from 2002 to present, using that information the model appeared to greatly improve our predictions, but we quickly realized this was due to limiting the time period, not the new weather variables.

-slide: improved model (old best model)

-Our improved model used just coffee production quantity and prices from 1995 onward, but it still did not predict prices especially well.
-The mean price of coffee during this time was $1.80 per pound and the model calculated prices that miss the actual price by 37 cents (about 20%).
-We found that unpredictable events like plant disease, natural disasters, and major trade agreements drive extreme changes in the price of Colombian coffee.

-slide: best model

-This led us to a pivitol point in our analysis.
-When splitting our model, one for "normal prices" plus or minus 20% of the average price and one to capture severe events, our model was able to reduce the calculated error down to 32 cents.
+After some analysis with the date cutoff, we settled on 1995.

+Slide: Best Model

+At this point, finally, our model that included weather did significantly out-perform the model solely using quantity and price.
+This final model missed actual prices by an average of about 30 cents, or 17% of the average price.

-Going forward, we think it may yield a more accurate model to also include factors that would help predict demand and the cost of purchasing and transporting the coffee to destination.
-Including information such as US weather, crude oil prices, and the exchange rate between the US dollar and the Colombian Peso might account for these missing pieces and result in an even better model.
+Going forward, we think including factors that represent demand and the cost of business could yield a more accurate model.
+Including data such as US weather, crude oil prices, and the exchange rate between the US dollar and the Colombian Peso might account for these missing pieces and result in better predictions.

 Presenter: Cari